 Some of the challenges include facing those employers, who are unfamiliar with international credentials and work experience.
 It also includes encountering language barriers and employee discrimination and navigating the usual complex trade as well as expert bodies.

 As a skilled immigrant, you might be confident about the educational credentials, however, they might not be identified by Canadian employers.
-While you are applying to the jobs, the employers might overlook the credential just because they are unfamiliar with your education institution’s name that you graduated from.
+While you are applying to employment in Canadian Job Market, the employers might overlook the credential just because they are unfamiliar with your education institution’s name that you graduated from.